Grams to Eggs: Instant Calculator & Professional Guide

 Even within "Large" grade, eggs can range 47-59g.
 For critical recipes, weigh a few eggs from your carton first to know what you're working with.

-Solution: For UK/EU recipes, always check if they specify egg weight.
+For UK/EU recipes, always check if they specify egg weight.
 If not, multiply the egg count by 1.3 for UK recipes or check the source.
-Our UK/US converter handles all these differences.

 Frequently Asked Questions